Charlemagn/charlemagn.github.io/index.md

 ---

 ## About Me
-I am Hui Liu (刘慧), an Associate Professor at the School of Statistics and Information, Shanghai University of International Business and Economics (SUIBE).
+I am Hui Liu (刘慧), an Associate Professor at the School of Statistics and Information, Shanghai University of International Business and Economics (SUIBE, 上海对外经贸大学).
 In 2009, I earned my Ph.D. in Engineering with a specialization in Computer Science (Computational Linguistics) from Shanghai Jiao Tong University (上海交通大学).
 After graduating in 2009, I joined the predecessor of SUIBE, which was formerly known as Shanghai Institute of Foreign Trade.

 My academic pursuits are centered around Natural Language Processing, with a particular focus on semantic computing and knowledge graphs.
 Over the years, I have authored over 40 papers in esteemed journals and conferences, including IEEE Trans.
 Cybern. (formerly TSMCB), SIGHAN, IJCAI and ECAI, etc. Moreover, I have led and successfully completed a MOE (Ministry of Education of China) Project of Humanities and Social Sciences.